BioBoost/embedded_systems_course/02_virtual_machine/readme.md

 Now we need to select the hard drive file location (leave it as is) and size of the drive.
 Make sure to select **at least 20GB for the size** as shown in the figure below.
 Hitting create will finish the process of creating a VM.

-> #### Warning::Image resize
->
+{% hint style="warning" %}
+**Image resize**

-> If you chose to create a dynamically allocated image you can make it even bigger as it will only use as much space as needed.
+If you chose to create a dynamically allocated image you can make it even bigger as it will only use as much space as needed.
 Resizing an existing image can be a real pain and can also corrupt your image so make sure you don't have to do this.
+{% endhint %}

 ![Creating a VM - Location and size of the virtual drive](img/vm_size.png)